4.2. Safety outcomes

 More often than in other areas of pharmacoepidemiology does this result in considerable added value of multi-database studies that combine different data sources, such as the EUROMEDICAT studies (combining EUROCAT data with dispensing data) and of meta-analyses in which data sources from more than one country are combined.

-The general themes on multinational studies are discussed in Chapter 8, Research networks for multi-database studies.
+Considerations on multi-national/multi-database studies are discussed in Chapter 8 of this Guide.
 Multi-database studies enable study of rare exposures and outcomes (Ability of Primary Care Health Databases to Assess Medicinal Products Discussed by the European Union Pharmacovigilance Risk Assessment Committee, Clin Pharmacol Ther.
 2020;107(4):957-65) and often use common data models (CDM).
 When choosing a CDM, main elements to consider are (i) the adaptability to a specific question; (ii) transparency to reproduce findings, assess validity, and instil confidence in findings; and (iii) ease and speed of use (Choosing Among Common Data Models for Real-World Data Analyses Fit for Making Decisions About the Effectiveness of Medical Products, Clin Pharmacol Ther.
 2020;107(4):827-33).
 Element (i) is crucial to consider when selecting a CDM suitable for use in pregnancy and breastfeeding studies.
 Some key elements are needed to enable an untruncated assessment of the benefit or the risk of a drug of interest.
 As in all pharmacoepidemiological studies, the CDM must allow adequate capture of drug exposure and relevant outcomes.
-The need to observe the potential effect of a drug taken by a mother on her child implies that the CDM must be able to adequately represent mother-child linkage.
-Moreover, the CDM should also allow for the storage of additional information about pregnancy, breastfeeding or birth – e.g., gestational age, delivery data or birthweight – as these can be key covariates in analyses (Metadata-driven creation of data marts from an EAV-modeled clinical research database, Int J Med Inform.
+The need to observe the potential effect of a medicine taken by a mother on her child implies that the CDM must be able to adequately represent mother-child linkage.
+Moreover, the CDM should also allow for the storage of additional information about pregnancy, breastfeeding, or birth – e.g., gestational age, delivery data or birthweight – as these can be key covariates in analyses (Metadata-driven creation of data marts from an EAV-modeled clinical research database, Int J Med Inform.
 2002;65(3):225-41).
 The Observational and Medical Outcomes Partnerships (OMOP) CDM and the ConcePTION CDM are two ‘person-centric’ CDMs increasingly used in the European data landscape that fulfil the previously enumerated prerequisites.
-The OMOP CDM is maintained by the Observational Health Data Sciences and Informatics (OHDSI) community.
-The OMOP CDM implies a syntactic and a semantic harmonisation.
+The OMOP CDM is maintained by the Observational Health Data Sciences and Informatics (OHDSI) community; it implies a syntactic and a semantic harmonisation.
 The ConcePTION CDM (From Inception to ConcePTION: Genesis of a Network to Support Better Monitoring and Communication of Medication Safety During Pregnancy and Breastfeeding, Clin Pharmacol Ther.
 2022;111(1):321-31) relies on relies on syntactic harmonisation and flexible study-specific semantic harmonisation.

-Checklists are helpful to promote that researchers give thought to each key element or step for that activity.
-The ENCePP Checklist for Study Protocols has been included in the ENCePP Code of Conduct since the first version of the Code of Conduct was issued in 2010.
-Pharmacoepidemiological studies related to the evaluation of medicines used in pregnancy need to heed all the elements listed in the ENCePP Checklist for Study Protocols.
-Another checklist, similar in structure to the ENCePP Checklist, is proposed in Perinatal pharmacoepidemiology: How often are key methodological elements reported in publications?
+Checklists are helpful to promote that researchers give thought to each key element or step in the study design and interpretation.
+It is recommended that pharmacoepidemiological studies related to the evaluation of medicines used in pregnancy heed all the elements listed in the ENCePP Checklist for Study Protocols, which is included in the ENCePP Code of Conduct.
+Another checklist, similar in structure, is proposed in Perinatal pharmacoepidemiology: How often are key methodological elements reported in publications?
 (Pharmacoepidemiol Drug Saf.
-2022;31(1):61-71), which also lists the following additional specific elements to be included in study protocols and reports:
+2022;31(1):61-71), which lists the following additional specific elements to be included in study protocols and reports:

 Source of information on the beginning and end of pregnancy (to inform about the accuracy of any estimated timing of exposure relative to the outcomes critical windows);